In this article

 Key nodes: Webhook Trigger → Claude AI → Multiple branches → Notion API

 I used to manually schedule every post.
-Now I batch-write, and n8n handles the rest.
+Now I batch-write and n8n handles the rest.

 How it works:

-- Cron trigger runs daily at 6 AM
+- Cron trigger runs daily

 - Pulls upcoming posts from my content queue